staticbuild/staticbuild/readme.md

 Configuration is primarly read from a JSON file, named `staticbuild.json` by default.

-_The following sections may be incomplete. lib/config.js holds the truth._
+_The following sections may be incomplete.
+The source holds the truth._

 ### Default Configuration